OnitiFR/mulch/README.md

 How do I install the client?
 ---
-Usual Go requirements : check you have go/golang installed and `~/go/bin/` is in your `PATH` (or copy binary in one of your `PATH` directories; use `sudo cp ~/go/bin/mulch /usr/local/bin` if you have no idea of how to do this).
+Usual Go requirements : check you have go/golang installed and `~/go/bin/` is in your `PATH` (or copy/link binary in one of your `PATH` directories; use `sudo cp ~/go/bin/mulch /usr/local/bin` if you have no idea of how to do this).

 Then install the client:
 ```sh